CanadianBeaver/AwesomeGuns/README.md

 * Download the [latest release](https://github.com/CanadianBeaver/AwesomeGuns/releases/latest) of the Awesome Guns modification and extract files and folders.
 * Copy the extracted *Ruleset/AwesomeGuns.rul* file into your *openxcom/data/Ruleset* folder.
 * Copy the extracted *Resources/AwesomeGuns* folder into your *openxcom/data/Resources* folder.
+* Switch off all mods and extensions, especially UFOextender and XcomUtil.

 If you prefer playing the Awesome Guns modification on OpenXcom Nightly, then [this patch](http://www.openxcom.com/mod/awesome-guns-nightly-patch) can solve the compatibility problems.